Books

 Other Cautions and Suggestions

 Tools to bring along on a prospecting trip include a pick, shovel, buckets or trash bags, a jeweler's loupe, dust mask or scarf, safety glasses (to wear while chipping at rocks), towels, and water (to test for plasticity).
-Don't forget a first aid kit, especially the disinfectant, so you can immediately treat cuts and scratches that occur frequently in field geology.
+Don't forget a first aid kit, especially disinfectant, so you can immediately treat cuts and scratches that occur frequently in field geology.
 Make sure you keep your tetanus booster up-to-date.

 One other caviat: Entering someone's private property to prospect, or mining clay in public parks, is illegal unless you get prior written permission.
 You're likely to have more leeway for small-quantity extractions on non-park lands controlled by the Bureau of Land Managment, the U.S. Forest Service, state fish and game departments, and local municipalities or counties.
 Most waterways, even where they run through private land, have an area on either side that's designated public property.
 Prior to an expedition, check with whoever has jurisdiction for any rules or prohibitions that may be in force.
-If you see a sign identifying terrain as a wildlife habitat, it may well invite negative repercussions should you decide to dig there.
+If you see a sign identifying terrain as a wildlife habitat, it may invite negative repercussions should you decide to dig there.

 - - - - - - - - - - - - - - - - - - - - - - - - - -